-Notice is hereby given that Wiltshire Council has made an order to close temporarily to all traffic: A3028 High Street (Part), Bulford; from its junction with B3085 to its junction with Orchard End.
+Notice is hereby given that the Wiltshire Council has made an Order to close temporarily to all traffic: A3028 High Street (Part), Bulford; from its junction with B3085 to its junction with Orchard End.

-To enable: Wiltshire Council to carry out carriageway reconstruction, surface dressing and road markings.
+To enable: Wiltshire Council to carry out carriageway resurfacing and associated works.

 The closure and diversion route will be clearly indicated by traffic signs.

-This order which previously came into operation on 7 February will now recommence on 13 April 2017 and it is anticipated that the closure will be required daily between 07:00 and 18:00 until 21 April 2017.
+This Order will come into operation on 28 September 2020 and the closure will be required between the hours of 07:00 and 18:00 until 02 October 2020.
 It is anticipated that the works will take the stated duration to complete depending upon weather conditions.
-Access will be maintained for residents and businesses, although delays are likely due to the nature of the works.
-The Order has a maximum duration of 18 months.
+Access will be maintained for residents and businesses where possible, although delays are likely due to the nature of the works.
+The Order will have a maximum duration of 18 months.

-To view the full notice including alternative routes please click here
+To view a copy of the official notice please click here

-To view the official notice please click hereRead more
+To view a copy of the official map please click hereRead more